Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby industry.

 Baby knee pads

-Are you aware of how many babies are taken to hospital emergency departments every year suffering from calloused knees?
+Are you aware of how many are taken to hospital emergency departments every year suffering from calloused knees?

 PROBABLY NONE.